GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 ## Deploy an application in Google Kubernetes Engine

-You can deploy a simple web based application from the Google Cloud Repository.
+You can deploy a simple web-based application from the Google Cloud repository.
 You use this application as the backend for the Ingress.

-From the Cloud Shell, run the following command:
+1. From Cloud Shell, run the following command:

         kubectl create deployment hello-app --image=gcr.io/google-samples/hello-app:1.0

     This gives the following output:

         deployment.apps/hello-app created

-Expose the `hello-app` Deployment as a Service by running the following command:
+1. Expose the `hello-app` Deployment as a Service:

         kubectl expose deployment hello-app --port=8080 --target-port=8080

     This gives the following output:

         service/hello-app exposed

 ## Deploying the NGINX Ingress Controller with Helm

-Kubernetes platform allows for administrators to bring their own Ingress Controllers instead of using the cloud provider's built-in offering.
+Kubernetes allows administrators to bring their own Ingress Controllers instead of using the cloud provider's built-in offering.

 The NGINX controller, deployed as a Service, must be exposed for external access.
 This is done using Service `type: LoadBalancer` on the NGINX controller service.
-On Google Kubernetes Engine, this creates a Google Cloud Network (TCP/IP) Load Balancer with NGINX controller Service as a backend.
-Google Cloud also creates the appropriate firewall rules within the Service's VPC to allow web HTTP(S) traffic to the load balancer frontend IP address.
+On Google Kubernetes Engine, this creates a Google Cloud Network (TCP/IP) load balancer with NGINX controller Service as a backend.
+Google Cloud also creates the appropriate firewall rules within the Service's VPC netowrk to allow web HTTP(S) traffic to the load balancer frontend IP address.

 Here is a basic flow of the NGINX ingress solution on Google Kubernetes Engine.

 ### NGINX Ingress Controller on Google Kubernetes Engine